DEGREES IN Spanish Transfer Pathway

 From Degree to Career

-When you choose the Spanish Transfer Pathway degree at SCTCC, you’ll save money on your generals before transferring to get your bachelor's degree.
-By getting your general classes done at SCTCC, you'll a good foundation when you are ready to transfer.
+When you choose the Spanish Transfer Pathway AA degree at SCTCC, you’ll save money on your generals before transferring to get your bachelor's degree.
+By getting your general classes done at SCTCC, you'll build a good foundation for when you are ready to transfer.

-After completing the Spanish Transfer Pathway program at SCTCC, students will have a variety of essential skills and knowledge that will guarantee their success in a major or minor program in Spanish at a four-year institution.
+After completing the Spanish Transfer Pathway AA Degree at SCTCC, students will have a variety of essential skills and knowledge that will guarantee their success in a major or minor program in Spanish at a four-year institution.

 In addition to developing and strengthening Spanish language skills, students will be equipped with several other skills needed to succeed in the workforce or further education.

-Students in our Spanish program will be able to compare the target culture and their own culture on topics like the environment and other contemporary issues in society.
-SCTCC graduates can even discuss and analyze contributions of different cultures from selections of various literary genres and fine arts.
+Students in our Spanish Transfer AA Degree will be able to compare the target cultures and their own culture on topics relating to culture, food, art, history, music, religion, and society.
+SCTCC graduates can even discuss and analyze contributions by Latinx and Latin American artists, activists, musicians, and authors.
+We teach students to examine historical figures from the Spanish-speaking world within their social and historical background.

 After graduation, students are able to expand their use of Spanish beyond the school setting for life-long learning and participating in a global community and can infer and explain social, cultural, and political issues reflected in literary works from Spanish-speaking countries.

-- Compare the target culture and the student’s own culture on topics such as the environment and other contemporary issues in society.
+- Compare the target cultures and their own culture on topics relating to culture, food, art, history, music, religion, and society.

 - Expand the use of Spanish beyond the school setting for life-long learning and participating in a global community.